Halo (Soil song)

-"Halo" is a song by rock band Soil and the first single from their studio album Scars.
+"Halo" is a song by American rock band Soil and the first single from their 2001 studio album Scars.
 The video is filmed in a rundown house, lit by lamps and sunlight through boarded-up windows.
 Towards the end of the video, the band can be seen walking on the walls and ceiling, when their instruments begin to break, seemingly through the violence of their performance.
 "Halo" is listed as the top Soil song on iTunes.